reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 There are two calculations, Shallow Heap and Retained Heap.
 Shallow heap is the amount of memory consumed by one object.
 An Object requires 32 (or 64 bits, depending on the architecture) for each reference.
 Primitives such as integers and longs require 4 or 8 bytes, etc… While this can be interesting, the more useful metric is the Retained Heap.

-#### Retained Heap
+#### Retained Heap Size
-The retained heap is computed by adding the size all the objects in the retained set.
+The retained heap size is computed by adding the size all the objects in the retained set.
 A retained set of X is the set of objects which would be removed by the GC when X is collected.

 The retained heap can be calculated in two different ways, using the quick approximation or the precise retained size: